 Safety & Dilution

-Maximum topical use dilution: 0.7% (1 drop in 1 tbsp carrier like coconut, olive oil, lotion etc).
+Maximum topical use dilution: 0.7% ( ≈1 drop in 1 tbsp carrier oil).
 See here DILUTION GUIDELINES according to age or ailment.

 Shelf Life & Storage